linux-lock/bpflock/README.md

 ## 1. Introduction

-bpflock combines multiple bpf independent programs to restrict access to a various range of Linux features.
+bpflock combines multiple bpf programs to restrict access to a various range of Linux features.
 Only programs like systemd, container managers or other containers/programs that run in the host [pid namespace](https://man7.org/linux/man-pages/man7/namespaces.7.html) will be able to access those features, other tasks and containers will be restricted or completely blocked.

 bpflock protects Linux machines using a system wide approach taking advantage of [Linux Security Modules + BPF](https://www.kernel.org/doc/html/latest/bpf/bpf_lsm.html).

-Note: bpflock is able to restrict root access to some features, however it does not protect against evil root users.
+Note: bpflock is able to restrict root access to some features, however it does not protect against evil root users that can disable it.

 ## 1.1 Security features